The Asia Pacific is a vast region stretching from New Zealand up to the far north of Russia.

 All kids in Australia receive free state education, and there are world-class universities in Melbourne and Sydney.

-Australia as an Expat Destination
+Overview of Australia as an Expat Destination

 - Weather: Warm and sunny.
 The coldest months are between June and August, although temperatures rarely dip below 5°C as a minimum.